dansmyers/IntroToCS-Spring-2021/Projects/8-The_Final_Project.md

 ## Due Friday, April 30 (the day of our scheduled final exam)

-## You can work with allies to complete your project.
-If you work with others, include their names in your project submission.

 ## Description

 This is it, the final project.